-The demand for teeth whitening is higher than ever, in fact, HowStuffWorks reports that Americans spend an estimated 1.7 billion on whitening products and services.
+The demand for teeth whitening is higher than ever, Americans spend an estimated 1.7 billion on whitening products and services.
 Read on as we explain the whitening process as well different whitening methods and products we use at Taylor General and Cosmetic Dentistry.

 WHAT CAUSES DISCOLORED TEETH?

 Discolored teeth are caused by two sources: extrinsic and intrinsic staining.
 Extrinsic discoloration is when the surface or external layer of your tooth is stained.
 This staining can be from coffee, tea, wine, tobacco, soda, or other sources.
 Intrinsic staining can be caused by aging, tooth decay, certain medications (tetracycline, doxycycline, chlorhexidine, cetylpyridinium), and/or trauma or tooth damage.

 Whitening can be achieved through products that bleach the tooth and change its color, and by removing stains with peroxide to reveal whiter teeth.

 If you decide to whiten your teeth with us here at the office, the process typically involves an initial consultation, tray fittings and then we will give you high-quality bleach to apply at home.
 We will make sure that you receive the correct amount of bleach in the perfect concentration for your whitening goals.

 We will also provide you with all the information you need to apply it correctly and safely at home as well advising you on how long and how often you should whiten.
 At subsequent visits, we will monitor your teeth and your whitening progress.